Burschenschaft: Today

+Because of the German emigration into Chile in the late 19th century, there are also some Burschenschaften in Chile, organized in the Bund Chilenischer Burschenschaften in contact with the German and Austrian organizations.
+These are B!
+Araucania (Santiago), B!
+Andinia (Santiago), B!
+Montania (Concepción), B!
+Ripuaria (Viña Del Mar) and B!
+Vulkania (Valdivia).
+Contrary to popular belief, there is no precise political view point held by these Burschenschaften, in fact, they don't really mix with politics, mostly focusing on maintaining B! culture (still, fencing is prohibited in Chile).

 Most Burschenschaften are pflichtschlagend, i.e. their members must sustain a number of Mensuren.
 Academic fencing is still an important part of their self-understanding as well as political education.

 Many Burschenschaften, often found in certain "umbrella" organisations (such as the Burschenschaftliche Gemeinschaft), are associated with right-wing or far-right ideas, in particular with the wish for a German state encompassing Austria.

 In 2013 one Bonn fraternity proposed that only students of German origin should be eligible to join a Burschenschaft.
 Reportedly half of member clubs threatened to leave in a row over proposed ID cards and a decision to label an opponent of Adolf Hitler a "traitor".